BrandonOCasey/brandoncasey.me/source/_posts/Let-s-Plays-Week-One.md

 My "Let's Plays" started out with a slew of research, as most of my projects do.
 I always want to find the very best gear for the money, or the best way to do something.
 Usually my research opens my mind to other possibilities and I follow all of them to their conclusions until I have a more complete picture of the problem.
 I have also been called "Frugal" more than once in my life, and this project would be no exception.

 First we will start with the gear that I already deemed suitable for use.
 I already had a [Playstation Eye][ps-eye] which was gifted to me some time ago for the PS3.
 As you can imagine I never did anything with it until now.
 The [Playstation Eye][ps-eye] was basically worthless and still would be today.
 For my project I felt that it would be suitable to use as it offered decent quality for no money.
 Hell, even if I was to buy it new on Amazon it would only cost about five dollars.
 The only snag with the [PlayStation Eye][ps-eye] was that it was not natively supported on any version of Windows.
-Luckily a company called [Code Laboraties][cl-eye] created drivers for just such an occasion, and the price tag of 2.99 can't be beat.
+Luckily a company called [Code Labratories][cl-eye] created drivers for just such an occasion, and the price tag of 2.99 can't be beat.

 So now I had a working Webcam so that I could paste my face all over the video that I would soon be shooting.
 The next piece of gear that every "Let's Player" needs is a gaming computer.
 Being a long time gaming enthusiast I have one of those.
 The snag here was that the hardware was four years old with nearly zero upgrades along the way.
 The only way to know for sure whether what I wanted to do would work was to test it.
 So I fired up [SOMA][soma] and [OBS][obs] to try doing a mock Let's Play.
 At the time my webcam with "muxed" directly in with the game video.
 See the (##Lessons) section for why this is a bad idea.
 For bad or for good I determined that my computer could record the gameplay of SOMA in 1080p at 30 fps using the x264 encoder.
 I was stunned and couldn't believe that I wouldn't need to upgrade a thing to have things go the way that I wanted.